-The Office of the State Attorney, 14th Judicial Circuit has approximately 120 employees which consist of Assistant State Attorneys, Investigators, Support Staff, Victim Advocates and Administrative personnel.
+The Office of the State Attorney, 14th Judicial Circuit has approximately 122 authorized positions which consist of Assistant State Attorneys, Investigators, Victim Advocates, administrative personnel, and support staff.
 We believe our employees are our most valuable asset.
 While we may not currently have open positions, we will accept your application for consideration as vacancies occur.
-Your application will be retained for one (1) year and you may be contacted for an interview during that period.
+Your application will be retained for six months and you may be contacted for an interview during that period.

-For current job openings, please see the People First jobs website at: https://jobs.myflorida.
+For all other positions, please see the People First jobs website at: https://jobs.myflorida.com/ Current openings:

 How to Apply: